bahrus/pdpu/README.md

 # \<p-d\>, \<p-u\>

 NB I:  The lack of HTML Import support has landed a big, temporary(?) blow to HTML/CSS centric component definitions.
 If you are a (P)React developer who sees no reason to mourn that fact, but do want to build high performing components that can be used by the [entire web developer community](https://w3techs.com/technologies/overview/javascript_library/all), and yet do so with a tiny footprint, read no further.
-There are excellent alternatives for you - LitElement, Stencil, HyperHTMLElement, just to name a few.
-Shoo! 😊.
+There are excellent alternatives for you - LitElement, Stencil, HyperHTMLElement just to name a few.  p-d, p-u have nothing to offer you.
+Away with you! 😥.

 NB II:  If all you want (on top of great performance and great other features) is clean, declarative HTML syntax for building components or web compositions, take a look at these [slightly](https://vuejs.org/) [better known](https://svelte.technology/) technologies.
 The components described here are part of a thought experiment to see if a subset of what those frameworks do could be done with no compilation steps, no limitations on the server, no installation steps even (at least during development).

 In fact, the components described here would make more sense to be used in the opposite way -- as part of a compile target from JavaScript to HTML.
-If that idea strikes you as being as ridulous as the Sun orbiting the Earth, congratulations!
+If that idea strikes you as being as ridiculous as the Sun orbiting the Earth, congratulations!
 You are a normal developer with great career prospects!
-Shoo! 😊
+I'm afraid p-d and p-u will also have to part ways with you as well 😥.

 This package contains two primary custom elements:  p-d and p-u, which stand for "pass down" and "pass up."